fiftydinar/gidro-os/modules/gschema-overrides/README.md

 - It copies all content from `/usr/share/glib-2.0/schemas`, except existing gschema.overrides to avoid conflicts, into temporary test location.
 - It copies your gschema.overrides you provided in this module from `/usr/share/glib-2.0/schemas` into temporary test location.
 - It tests them for errors in temporary test location by using `glib-compile-schemas` with `--strict` flag.
-If errors are found, fail the build.
+If errors are found, build will fail.
 - If test is passed successfully, compile gschema using `glib-compile-schemas` in `/usr/share/glib-2.0/schemas` to include your changes.

 Temporary test location is:

 `/tmp/bluebuild-schema-test`

-To use it, you need to include your gschema.override file in this location:
+To use it, you need to include your gschema.override file(s) in this location:

 `/usr/share/glib-2.0/schemas`

 Then you need to include it in recipe file, like in example configuration.

-It is highly recommended to use `z0-` prefix or higher before your gschema.override name, to ensure that your changes are going to be applied.
+It is highly recommended to use `z0-` prefix before your gschema.override name, to ensure that your changes are going to be applied.

+Also don't forget to rename your file too with this prefix in `/usr/share/glib-2.0/schemas`.

 ## Example configuration